Bachelor’s in Engineering: Project Management Emphasis

-Engineering project management is an exciting and rapidly evolving field that requires a unique combination of technical and managerial skills.
-Professionals with expertise in engineering project management will be needed as businesses and organizations seek to improve efficiency, reduce costs and increase productivity.1
+Engineering project management can be an exciting and rapidly evolving field that brings engineering projects to fruition through their life cycle.
+Professionals with a background in project management in engineering are needed as businesses and organizations seek to improve efficiency, reduce costs and increase productivity.1

 I think one of the best things about GCU’s engineering program is that you get a one-on-one experience with your teacher.
 You're not just sitting in a big auditorium listening to a lesson.